howderek/TigerAPI/docs/Participant-Creation.md

 Creates a participant's record

 **POST /v1/registration/participant**
-Creates a new attendee registration.
+Creates a new participant registration.

 Headers